-- 30. When any of the following events occur, permission to operate a fishery is invalidated:- - (a) expiry of the term permitted; - (b) revocation or cancellation of the lease, tender license or fishing implement license; - (c) the Officer-in-charge of the Department finding on investigation that the fishery has been abandoned; - (d) surrender of the lease, tender license or fishing implement license by the person who has been permitted to operate a fishery when he desires to discontinue his operation.
+30. When any of the following events occur, permission to operate a fishery is invalidated:- (a) events of the term permitted.

+(a) expiry of the term permitted;

+(b) revocation or cancellation of the lease, tender license or fishing implement license;

+(c) the Officer-in-charge of the Department finding on investigation that the fishery has been abandoned;

+(d) surrender of the lease, tender license or fishing implement license by the person who has been permitted to operate a fishery when he desires to discontinue his operation.